Topics on this page

-- Set the state for IP Protection, select either Report or Mitigate
+- Set the state for IP Protection as either Report or Mitigate

 - In the IP Protection Policy Configuration window, are the IP Filtering, IP Feeds and Trusted IPs toggles.
 If you'd like to block or allow specific IP addresses and subnets to your application, select the respective toggle switches, IP Filtering for blocking and Trusted IPs for allowing.
 The button will turn grey to indicate it has been turned off or turn blue to indicate it has been turned on.

 - Under IP Filter are a list of rules that consist of IP addresses or subnets to block.
 To block an IP address or subnet, follow these steps: